-Sylvain Gaugry leads Services Sales for the EMEA Southern Region (including France, Spain, Italy, Belgium, Luxembourg & Portugal) of Hitachi Vantara, promoting both our Professional Services and Managed Services offerings to our customers & partners, supporting and helping them on their Digital Transformation journeys.
+Sylvain Gaugry leads Services Sales for the EMEA Southern Region (including France, Spain, Italy, Belgium, Luxembourg and Portugal) of Hitachi Vantara, promoting both our Professional Services and Managed Services offerings to our customers and partners, supporting and helping them on their Digital Transformation journeys.

 Jeremy Brisiel is an award-winning writer, producer and host he has more than 20 years of experience delivering creative content to audiences around the world.

 This is the Studio NEXT podcast.
 I'm your host Jeremy Brisiel.
 And if you've been in this space at all, you've heard public cloud, you've heard private cloud, you've heard multicloud.
 Let's talk all clouds with our next guest.
 If you'd be so kind to introduce yourself and what you do, we can dig down into this subject.

 My name is Sylvain Gaugry.
 I've worked with Hitachi Vantara for quite a long time.
 I'm working, let's say as a sales, business development guy in the AMEA, selling the entire portfolio of Hitachi Vantara as a service that includes basically all of the solutions we've got in the portfolio.
 And one of them is Hitachi Enterprise Cloud, which is helping our enterprise customers on their cloud journey.
 How do they do that?
 How do they move to the cloud?
 That's what I'm doing on day-to-day basis.

 It's pretty busy day to day.
 Then I would say considering how the multicloud conversation is right now, it's certainly one of the hottest topics.